karan4533/Readme-md/README.md

 - 🌱 I’m currently learning advanced web development techniques.
 - 💼 I'm always open to collaborating on exciting projects.
-- 🛠️ I have experience with JavaScript, Python, and Java.
+- 🛠️ I have experience with JavaScript, Python, and Java
 - 🚀 I enjoy working on open-source projects and contributing to the community.

 ## Languages and Tools